- Mindfulness-based stress reduction (MBSR)

 MBSR practice helps improve mood disturbance in patients including those with cancer.

 A few studies indicate that MBSR is useful in relieving chronic pain.
+Larger trials are needed.

 Is It Safe